danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-30-using-structs-like-enums.md

 This struct has the same properties as the enum, but they are much easier to overview.
 You define them when you create a shadow.
 After that, they're immutable.

-We now have a shadow type with properties, but not any predefined styles, opposite to when we created the enum.
-We then started with the available options, then defined their properties.
-I think this feels more natural.
+We now have a shadow type with properties, but no predefined styles, opposite to when we created the enum, where we started with the available options, then defined their properties.

-We can now redefine the shadow styles from before as struct extensions:
+I think this approach feels more natural.
+We can now redefine the shadow styles from before as struct extensions, to provide pre-defined shadow styles:

 ```swift
 extension Shadow {